How to Use Adjust Bids by Placement on Amazon PPC (2019 Update)

 There is a built-in bid calculator on Amazon just to double check your bid increases.

-In the last two weeks of May 2019, Product Page placements were getting 200,000 impressions while Top-of-Search was only getting 12,000 impressions.
+In the final two weeks of May 2019, Product Page placements were racking up an impressive 200,000 impressions, while Top-of-Search lagged behind with only 12,000 impressions.

-Product Page placements also had a 77% ACOS, while Top-of-Search was hitting the target ACOS of 35%.
+However, the catch was that Product Page placements were sporting a hefty 77% ACOS, whereas Top-of-Search had managed to hit the coveted target ACOS of 35%.

 How Often Should You Adjust Bids by Placement?